Devin Bush Sr.

-Devin Marquese Bush Sr. (born July 3, 1973) is an American former college and professional football player who was a safety in the National Football League (NFL) for eight seasons during the 1990s and early 2000s.
+Devin Marquese Bush Sr. (born July 3, 1973) is an American former professional football player who was a safety in the National Football League (NFL) for eight seasons during the 1990s and early 2000s.
 Bush played college football for Florida State University (FSU), where he was a member of FSU's 1993 national championship team.
-He was drafted by the Atlanta Falcons in the first round of the 1995 NFL Draft, and he also played professionally for the NFL's St. Louis Rams and Cleveland Browns.
+He was selected by the Atlanta Falcons in the first round of the 1995 NFL draft, and he also played professionally for the NFL's St. Louis Rams and Cleveland Browns.

 Early life

 Bush was born in Miami, Florida.
 He attended Hialeah-Miami Lakes High School in Hialeah, Florida, where he was a standout high school football player for the Hialeah-Miami Lakes Trojans.

 College football career

 Bush received an athletic scholarship to attend Florida State University, where he played for coach Bobby Bowden's Florida State Seminoles football team from 1992 to 1994.
 As a sophomore in 1993, Bush was a starting safety for the Seminoles' Bowl Coalition national championship team that defeated the Nebraska Cornhuskers 18–16 in the Orange Bowl.
 During his three-year college career as a Seminole, the team won three consecutive Atlantic Coast Conference (ACC) championships, and Bush received All-ACC honors in 1993 and 1994.
 His defensive coordinator at Florida State, Mickey Andrews, later said Bush "was the most complete player he had ever coached."